-Hackaday.com has an interesting article about some amateur radio technology used in the Thailand cave rescues last week.
+Hackaday.com has an interesting article about some amateur radio technology used in the Thailand cave rescues during summer of 2018.

 From the article: